 The Grasshopper cocktail is an old classic that’s very simple.
-It tastes like a chocolate mint milkshake, and has fallen out of fashion for that reason.
+This delicious drink tastes like a chocolate mint milkshake, and has fallen out of fashion for that reason.

 And yet, look at all those candy ‘tinis people just can’t get enough of.
 At least this drink has the good breeding to hail from the French Quarter of New Orleans.

 The Grasshopper doesn’t have much of a kick.
 The creme de menthe and creme de cacao make it taste like chocolate mint candy converted into a liquid form with only a slight kick, and I think it’s due a revival.

 Maybe it’s not up everyone’s alley.
 Some will find it too sweet.
 Some people just don’t love the combination of chocolate and mint.

 But it’s one of those drinks that reminds you of childhood treats.
-It’s nostalgic and lovable, and what more could you want from a cocktail?
+It’s nostalgic and lovable, beautiful and tasty, and what more could you want from a cocktail?

 Maybe its simplicity is what caused it to lose popularity.
 Maybe it didn’t have any purple basil or ghost peppers, so it’s just not what hipster drinkers are looking for.

 But we’re not all hipsters.
 Some of us want drinks that taste good, even if they were around when your granddad was a youngster.

 And the Grasshopper fills that bill.
 It’s sinfully sweet, creamy and delicious.
 A guilty pleasure to be savored like a bowl of ice cream or a rich dessert.

 What makes this drink somewhat unique is that it has a creamy component you don’t find in every creme de menthe cocktail.
-It takes the edge off the mint flavor so it’s not so intense.
+That takes the edge off the mint flavor so it’s not so intense.

 That gives it a different texture, and makes both the chocolate and mint more mellow in flavor.
 There are no sharp edges to this drink.
 It’s smooth, infinitely drinkable, fairly weak and not at all pretentious.

 And now we have to talk about dairy equivalencies from region to region.
 This recipe calls for “light cream”.
 The standard recipe just calls for cream without being more specific.
 But other variations call for heavy cream.